esmero/archipelago-deployment-live/README.md

 Before ingesting the base content we need to make sure we can access your `JSON-API` on for your new domain.
 That means we need to change internal urls (`https://esmero-web`) to the new valid SSL driven ones.
 This is easy:

 On your host machine (no need to `docker exec` these ones), replace first in the following command `your.domain.org` with the domain you setup in your `.env` file.
-Go to your base git clone folder and then run
+Go to **your base git clone folder** (Important, YOUR BASE CLONE FOLDER) and then run

 ```SHELL
  sed -i 's/http:\/\/esmero-web/https:\/\/your.domain.org/g' drupal/scripts/archipelago/deploy.sh